Suhanigupta1/Rock-Paper-Scissor/REAdME.md

 # Rock Paper Scissor Game

-It is basically a command line version of the rock_paper_scissor game. which is made using python programming language.
+It is a command line version of the Rock Paper Scissor game. which is made using python programming language.